-Catherine Rhatigan Sligo, Irland, Harp
+Catherine Rhatigan Sligo, Ireland, Harp

 David Aebli Zürich, Bass, Bouzouki

 Dave started playing Irish music at sixteen, and hasn’t stopped.
 He plays with several groups and has an impressive mastery of not just Irish rhythms but Greek and Balkan music too.
 His tasteful bouzouki and bass arrangements can be heard on several recordings of Irish, Greek and Swiss folk music, and he has toured in Greece, Ireland, Italy, France, and most recently Australia with different bands.
+He has been part of the Rigiblick Theatre Houseband since 2013, participating in shows requiring a wide range of musical genres.

 Isabelle Hauser Zug, Stories